Window Frame Painters in Bath

 Surface Condition

 Heavy paint build-up or rot spots require more preparation time and materials.
-We assess this at quote stage so there are no surprises once work begins.
+This at quote stage so there are no surprises once work begins are assessed.

 Number of Windows